 They found that the trade-off between fishery production and biodiversity is not linear, but convex, meaning win-win compromises exist in the middle.
 For example, biodiversity is maximized when no fishing is allowed, but a significant amount of fishing can result in only a small biodiversity loss (with the right area management in place).

 The researchers used species data from Alaska to build their model.
 They examined how fishing for pollock, cod, sole, halibut, and crabs impacted the bycatch of corals, sponges, and albatross in different areas of Alaska.

 Their results show how the biodiversity/food production trade-off changes under different fishing regulations.
-When fishing effort is set to maximize sustainable yield of target species corals, sponges, and albatross are severely depleted.
-When just a small weight is placed on biodiversity, trawling is closed in the Aleutian islands to protect the corals and sponges.
-Moving the biodiversity weight to 10% closes longlining in the Aleutian islands, which has some impact on corals and sponges, but not as much as bottom trawling.
-Closing trawling and longlining in the Aleutian islands protects two-thirds of the benthic corals and sponges in Alaska (the rest are in the Bering Sea).
-Moving biodiversity to 30% closes longlining in the Bering Sea to protect albatross.
-The next big jump occurs when trawling in the Bearing Sea is closed so coral and sponge biodiversity increases.
+For example, when fishing effort is set to maximize sustainable yield of target species, corals, sponges, and albatross are severely depleted.
+When just a small weight is placed on biodiversity conservation, trawling is closed in the Aleutian islands to protect the corals and sponges.
+Moving the biodiversity weight to 10% closes longlining as well, which also has some impact on corals and sponges in the Aleutians.
+Closing both types of fishing protects two-thirds of the benthic corals and sponges in Alaska (the rest are in the Bering Sea).
+Moving the ‘biodiversity slider’ to 30% closes longlining in the Bering Sea to protect albatross.
+The next big jump occurs when trawling in the Bearing Sea is closed to protect the remaining coral and sponge biodiversity.
 No-take MPAs that ban all fishing start to appear when biodiversity is weighted over 90%.